CrunchyData/postgres-operator/docs/content/installation/metrics/postgres-operator-metrics.md

 ## Installation

-Once you have configured the PostgreSQL Operator Metrics installer to your specification, you can install the PostgreSQL Operator Metrics infrastructure with the following command:
+Once you have configured the PostgreSQL Operator Monitoring installer to your specification, you can install the PostgreSQL Operator Monitoring infrastructure with the following command:

 ```shell